kubevirt/hostpath-provisioner/README.md

 Besides the daemonset you will need to create a [storage class](https://github.com/kubevirt/hostpath-provisioner-operator/blob/main/deploy/storageclass-wffc-csi.yaml) that uses WaitForFirstConsumer binding mode, and uses the correct provisioner name.
 The provisioner name should be `kubevirt.io.hostpath-provisioner` where the legacy provisioner name was `kubevirt.io/hostpath-provisioner`.

 You will also need to deploy the appropriate RBAC for the service account used by the daemonset.
-All of the needed RBAC files can be found in the [deploy](deploy) directory
+All of the needed yaml files can be found in the [deploy/csi](deploy/csi) directory.
+We suggest you deploy them to a specific namespace dedicated to the hostpath csi driver.

+Alternatively you can use the [hostpath-provisioner-operator](https://github.com/kubevirt/hostpath-provisioner-operator) to deploy the csi driver.
+Instructions on how to deploy are available there.

 *WARNING* If you select a directory that shares space with your Operating System, you can potentially exhaust the space on that partition and your node will become non-functional.
 It is recommended you create a separate partition and point the hostpath provisioner there so it will not interfere with your Operating System.